ciberado/azure-devops-workshop/README.md

 * Visit [Azure devops](https://azure.microsoft.com/en-us/services/devops/) and create a new account or login using [Sign in to Azure DevOps](https://go.microsoft.com/fwlink/?LinkId=2014676&githubsi=true&clcid=0x409&WebUserId=22209D4DA9E4678D2E7C90B2A897661B)
 * Follow the *create organization* wizard
-* If you want, you can follow next wizard to create the project.
+* If you want, you can follow the wizard to create the project.
 But instead, we will do it using the CLI

 * Go to your [personal profile](https://dev.azure.com/capsideworkshop/_usersSettings/about) (up right corner, shown after clicking on your user avatar)
 * Select [Personal Access Token](https://dev.azure.com/capsideworkshop/_usersSettings/tokens) from the left